christianuhlcc/blog/content/en/posts/oe_learn_from_failure.md

 ## Running post-mortems at scale

-Another support structure that can work well is to have an aggregate format (like an operational excellnce forum) in your org units, where team leaders participate.
+Another support structure that can work well is to have an aggregate format (like an operational excellence forum) in your org units, where team leaders participate.
 These meetings can be blameful, and should focus on:
 * Timeliness execution of action items and learnings
 * Process improvements based on aggregate learnings from many post-mortems
 * Enforces a high-quality bar of post-mortems